AnotherJohnH/Platform/README.md

 The source is C++ but has the following non-typical for modern C++ features ...
 * Memory is statically or stack allocated i.e. no new/delete
 * Use of C style stdio API
+* In some places have re-invented the wheel avoiding functionality that is in the standard library s
+* 3 space indent